smlik/freestar_java_assessment/README.md

 Solution
 ========

-As per given conditions I am continuing without assuming that questions are being statically written into the code.
+As per given conditions I am assuming that questions are being statically written into the code.

 Introduced `AppConstants` for standardization of Questions as custom `in-memory` storage and simple `Exception Handler` for `RuntimeException`.